WilliamSchack/Spotify-Downloader/README.md

 </details>

 **Select A Save Location**
-- The path to your download location.
-You can click the file icon directly to the right of the input box to browse to a location.
+- The path to your download location
+- You can click the browse button directly to the right to browse to a location
 - ***Note: Saved between sessions***

 ---